gjk0090/react-dashboard/readme.md

 * wrap widget with grid for dnd
 * get rid of React-Bootstrap
 * fix validation in addWidget method
-* config for less refresh
-* input for different param type
 * more chart component
 * more example widget
+* input for different param type
+* less refresh, compare props deeply in shouldComponentUpdate()
+* no angular for each
+* deepclone gc_data
+* test delay ajax

 ###### improvement
 * auto height